 Herniated or bulging disks: these names alone are enough to make the toughest man cringe, and for good reason.
-Intervertebral (spinal) discs cushion and connect the vertebrae of the spine.1 These discs, which are composed of a rigid outer layer (known as the annulus fibrosis) and a jelly-like filling (knowns as the nucleus polposus), can become cracked (herniated) or flatten and shift (bulge).1 These changes (commonly associated with aging), often result in excruciating nerve pain, as the compromised discs impinge on nearby spinal nerves.
+Intervertebral (spinal) discs cushion and connect the vertebrae of the spine.
+These discs, which are composed of a rigid outer layer (known as the annulus fibrosis) and a jelly-like filling (known as the nucleus polposus), can become cracked (herniated) or flatten and shift (bulge).
+These changes (commonly associated with ageing), often result in excruciating nerve pain, as the compromised discs impinge on nearby spinal nerves.

 Let’s take a look at the most common supplements used to combat herniated/bulging discs:

 Chondroitin sulfate may be considered glucosamine’s “wing man”, and occurs naturally within the cartilage of humans and animals.
 It is believed that 800 to 1,200 milligrams of daily chondroitin supplementation (in conjunction with glucosamine) may aid in the repair of damaged cartilage.
 Glucosamine/chondroitin supplements have been widely-studied for their use in the treatment of joint-related conditions, including bulging/herniated discs.